gAnnotation - Add Annotations or Watermarks to an Image (VB.NET)

 Serializable Color

-Property uses the same basic principle except it has an extra check to set the Name
+The Color Property uses the same basic principle except it has an extra check to set the Name of the Color if it is a KnownColor.

 Public Structure SerialColor